top of page

 We sipped the Columbia Huila coffee and compared the taste notes.
 My sister was able to identify one of the fruity notes as passion fruit but I tasted more peachy.
 The cappuccino was very smooth as the house blend coffee was not as bitter as most espresso.
 Both of us preferred to sip cappuccino with no sugar and without stirring the frothed milk.

 By the way, I had joined as a member of August Drip Coffee during my last visit to the cafe and had topped-up RM200 (added with RM50 bonus).
 The expenses for this visit (RM68.80) was deducted from my account.
-I had decided not to get any fresh roasted coffee this day since I would be travelling to Malacca for several days in the following week.
+I did not get any fresh roasted coffee this day since I would be travelling to Malacca for about 5 days in the following week.

 It was about 6:45pm after we cleared Malaysia Immigration but was caught in slow traffic on the Causeway — many heavy vehicles and cars were still crawling towards Woodlands Checkpoint.
-Twenty minutes later (well, not so bad), we reached the checkpoint, cleared immigration and on our ways home.
+Twenty minutes later (well, maybe not so bad), we reached the checkpoint, cleared immigration and on our way home.

-Later at home, I put some Robusta coffee beans to use in a wide-mouth glass jar —while waiting for the burlap pouches that I ordered online to be delivered.
-I really loved the aroma of the coffee beans — with distinctive bitterness — and hoped it could fill the whole house all the time.
+Later at home, I put some Robusta coffee beans to use in a wide-mouth glass jar.
+I really loved the aroma of the coffee beans — with distinctive bitterness — and hoped it could fill my whole house all the time.

 bottom of page